PeppeOsmio/chronofix/README.md

-# Media Meta Parser
+# Chronofix

 ## Introduction

-Media Meta Parser is a Go project that can change the modified time of files and/or their EXIF DateTimeOriginal (the time when a picture, a video, etc... were taken) based on the name of the files.
+Chronofix is a Go project that can change the modified time of files and/or their EXIF DateTimeOriginal (the time when a picture, a video, etc... were taken) based on the name of the files.

 ## Get started